 You might not get that “bulls eye” rash

-Up to 40-50% of tick borne disease sufferers never had a rash and by the time they were diagnosed it was too late to treat their disease easily.
+More than 40% of tick borne disease sufferers never had a rash and by the time they were diagnosed it was too late to treat their disease easily.
 Doctors usually won’t give antibiotics unless you have the rash, but you could still be infected if you were bitten by an infected tick.

 Current testing is terribly flawed